eppfel/JXASublimeText/README.md

 # JXASublimeText
 This package makes it easier to use your favorite editor Sublime Text to program with JavaScript for Automation.
 This works just on Mac OSX Yosemite (10.10).
 For now I created the build system.

+## Install
+1. Use Package Control to install: Search for `JXA`
+2. OR Download [Latest Release](https://github.com/dharma-guardian/JXASublimeText/releases/latest) and paste into Sublime Package Folder (use `Browse Packages`in ST to open Folder)

+## Features

-## Build System
+### Build System
 Run and Build commands for Scripts, Script Bundles and Applets.
-Choose 'JXA' from `Tools > Build Systems`.
+Choose `Tools > Build Systems > JXA` from the menu.

 The standard `Build` command creates an executable and in Apple Script Editor editable script file (.scpt).